-There are several physical diagnostic tools that are commonly practiced in Ayurveda and one of the main ones include nail assessment (called Nakha Pariksha).
-Just as the tongue, hair, skin and other external attributes are very telling of one’s internal health; the nails can be a strong indicator of possible issues occurring in the body as well.
+There are several physical diagnostic tools that are commonly practiced in Ayurveda and one of the main ones includes nail assessment (called Nakha Pariksha).
+Just as the tongue, hair, skin, and other external attributes are very telling of one’s internal health, the nails can be a strong indicator of possible issues occurring in the body as well.

 Areas of imbalance that can be seen through nail analysis include: